Exhibitions

-In conjunction with the 18th Architecture Biennale and the Italian Glass Week, the FAI (Fondo per l'Ambiente Italiano) hosted the exhibition "Massimo Micheluzzi at the Olivetti Store" at the historic showroom in Piazza San Marco, Venice, a space owned by Assicurazioni Generali and managed by FAI since 2011.
-Curated by Cristina Beltrami, the exhibition presented a collection of 44 vases made using opus sectile and blown glass mosaic techniques—a process that merges tradition and innovation, beginning with the creation of glass tiles embedded in plates, which are then blown using the traditional Murano technique.
+On the occasion of the 18th Architecture Biennale and the Venice Glass Week, FAI – Fondo per l'Ambiente Italiano hosted the exhibition “Massimo Micheluzzi at the Olivetti Store” in Venice’s historic Olivetti showroom in Piazza San Marco.
+Curated by Cristina Beltrami, the exhibition presents 44 vases created using opus sectile and blown-glass mosaic techniques, blending Murano tradition with contemporary innovation.

 Massimo Micheluzzi – Premio Glass in Venice 2019

-September 7-15, 2019, Atrium of Palazzo Loredan, Istituto Veneto di Scienze, Lettere ed Arti
+Palazzo Loredan, Istituto Veneto di Scienze, Lettere ed Arti, Venice, September 2019

-In the evocative and historic setting of the atrium of Palazzo Loredan, one of the most iconic spaces in Venice, was hosted the exhibition of Massimo Micheluzzi, winner of the Premio Glass in Venice 2019.
-The exhibition, part of The Venice Glass Week 2019, presented a selection of glass works that elegantly interacted with their surrounding environment, enriched by the marble busts of the Panteon Veneto, which honors the illustrious figures of the city.
+In the evocative atrium of Palazzo Loredan, one of Venice’s most iconic spaces, Massimo Micheluzzi, winner of the Premio Glass in Venice 2019, presented an exhibition as part of The Venice Glass Week.
+The show featured a selection of glass works that interacted elegantly with their surroundings, enriched by the marble busts of the Panteon Veneto.

-The exhibition offered a profound reflection on Micheluzzi's creativity, highlighting his ability to merge tradition and innovation in a dialogue between past and present.
-The historic context of Palazzo Loredan, with its strong symbolic charge, amplified the message of the works, creating a unique atmosphere where the luminosity and delicacy of glass perfectly merged with the statues and busts that celebrate Venice's centuries-old history.
-This extraordinary fusion of art, history, and design made the exhibition an unmissable opportunity to explore the relationship between glass and the city that has always been its birthplace.
+The exhibition highlighted Micheluzzi’s ability to merge tradition and innovation in a dialogue between past and present.
+The historic setting of Palazzo Loredan amplified this message, creating a unique atmosphere where the luminosity and delicacy of glass resonated with the city’s centuries-old history, an extraordinary fusion of art, history, and design.

 Massimo Micheluzzi – Solve et Coagula